ManishGovind/manishgovind.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"

 ---
-I am a first-year PhD student in Computer Science at the University of North Carolina at Charlotte, under the guidance of [Dr. Srijan Das](https://srijandas07.github.io/) and co- advised by [Dr. Ahmed Helmy](https://sites.google.com/uncc.edu/helmy/home).
+I am a first-year PhD student in Computer Science at the University of North Carolina, Charlotte under the guidance of [Dr. Srijan Das](https://srijandas07.github.io/) and co- advised by [Dr. Ahmed Helmy](https://sites.google.com/uncc.edu/helmy/home).
 Prior to this, I received a master’s degree in Computer Science from UNC Charlotte and a bachelor’s degree in Computer Science from MNIT Jaipur.
 My research focuses on computer vision, robot learning, and multimodal AI, with a particular interest in developing generalist and foundational models for real-world robots.

 <!-- My passion for research was ignited during my master’s program, where I actively contributed to several conferences.
 My research aims to bridge the gap between perception and action in robotics, enabling robots to seamlessly interact with dynamic, real-world environments.
 I am passionate about designing generalist and foundational models that empower robots to learn, adapt, and perform diverse tasks with minimal supervision. -->